How we will engage – collaboration, co-design, consensus

 The Te Waihanga Act requires Infracom to develop a strategy that has “broad agreement” or consensus.
 This will be vital to its success.
 It will be far harder for any Infrastructure Minister to reject a strategy which has been co-designed in a collaborative fashion.
 We encourage all New Zealanders to engage with us throughout the development of the strategy.

-We’re establishing five reference groups to guide us in our work:
+We’re establishing two reference groups to guide us in our work:

 - Māori – a partnership approach, providing support in evaluating our ‘evidence’ with a te ao Māori lens and providing a deeper understanding of Māori views and experiences with infrastructure.
 We are working with Te Arawhiti, the Crown/Māori relations office to determine the ideal form for Māori engagement.